-- 8. Adjust the blade tension if necessary to compensate for any changes that may have occured while adjusting the cant control. - 9.
+- Adjust the blade tension if necessary to compensate for any changes that may have occurred while adjusting the cant control. - 9.
 Close the blade housing covers.

 DANGER!
 Make sure all guards and covers are in place and secured before operating the sawmill.
-Failure to follow this may result in serious injury.
-Be sure the blade housing and pulley covers are in place and secure.